People experienced in raising chickens always recommend having everything in place before the arrival of your birds.

-Take a container and soak wheat seeds in it for twelve to twenty-four hours.
+Take a container and soak wheat seeds in it for 12-24 hours.
 After this, drill holes in a tub (for drainage), and place the seeds on it.
 Water these seeds daily.
 After 7 days, you’ll observe that the fodder has grown.
 The chicken feed is then ready for use.

 Water Hyacinth is another cheap alternative to grow.

 2. Provide a Free-Range Space or Pasture to the Chickens